-There’s Only One Way Out of This Mess
+There’s One Big Reason the U.S. Economy Can’t Reopen

 There is a wide range in expert forecasts.
 Rivers told Congress this week that scaling up to 3 to 4 million tests a week—equal to about 500,000 a day—would allow more serious contact tracing to begin.
 Paul Romer, a Nobel Prize–winning economist at New York University, has suggested that as many as 20 million tests might be needed every day.
 (He also proposes cyclically retesting every American every few weeks or so, a more aggressive approach than others have proposed.)

 The Harvard Global Health Institute estimates that the U.S. needs about 1 million tests per day to isolate its current outbreak.
 It’s unlikely the U.S. can test that many people every day if it continues to use only the polymerase chain reaction, or PCR, nasal-swab tests currently in use, Jha said.
 Eventually, it will probably need one or more technological breakthroughs that allow it to test many more people more quickly and cheaply, he said.
-Antigen tests, which are similar to the rapid flu tests used in doctors offices, might be some of the first to come available.
+Antigen tests, which are similar to the rapid flu tests used in doctors’ offices, might be some of the first to become available.

 This lack of any plan does not only seem to mar the federal testing effort.
 “I can’t emphasize enough how much there is no plan for how to manage this response, let alone the recovery,” Samantha Montano, an emergency-management professor at the University of Nebraska at Omaha, told me.